 Summer break: Around September of the same year

 The upcoming deadline for the Short-term program (summer break) is Sunday 21 October 2018.

-Please note: Some programs might have later deadlines in September and October – visit the Programs Database for specific application deadlines.
+Please note: Some programs might have earlier deadlines – visit the Programs Database for specific application deadlines.

 University of Melbourne Overseas Subject (UMOS)

 The application deadlines for UMOS vary depending on the subject.
 You can find the application deadline of the UMOS you are considering in the subject's Handbook entry.

 Each Non-credit program has its own application dates and timelines.